NCAR/pyAverager/README.md

 The documentation will be created in the apidocs directory.

-## Running the Examples
+### Running the Examples

-Running the examples on Yellowstone:
+Running the examples on NCAR:
 (For other machines, you will need to create a queue submission script similar to examples/ runAvg_mpi.csh)

     cd examples